 Buy newer cars when possible

 Newer cars typically have more safety features than older, cheaper cars.
-That makes new-car insurance policies more affordable than you might realize, since you have less chance of having to file a claim.
+That makes full-coverage insurance policies more affordable than you might realize, since you have less chance of having to file a claim.
 Plus, many car insurance companies offer discounts for cars with safety features.

 Bundle your insurance policies